MateiDumitrescu1/prosus/README.md

 If was too big to be stored in github.
 The file can be found at: https://drive.google.com/file/d/1Wq95B0ON2mXfSw7TBiDOWesATyX3Jgyc/view?usp=sharing.

+### .env
+Next to the .env.example file, create a .env file.
+Fill in the API keys shown in the .env.example file.

 ### Backend
 ```bash
 uv venv --python 3.11